stuartpet/CV/README.md

 ### Career History

+**AlphaTiming** (October 2025 - March 2026) Alpha was created to make it easier for motorsport event organisers to manage large events at scale.

+**Recent work:**

+ **BugFixing**
+ As the company was scaled fast, there was a lot of legacy code that was causing bugs and problems with the system that had to be fixed      to keep it working smoothly for the users.

+ **Feature development**
+ Working on new features to improve the user experience of the application, which includes adding better validations to imports into the     system, improving the UI to be clean and more user-friendly, fixing hardcoded text and using locals for translations for a single point of  change.
+---

-**ColossusBets** (April 2024 - Present) ColossusBets is a leading global provider of sports betting and lottery-style jackpot games, offering innovative features such as cash-out and syndicate betting.
+**ColossusBets** (April 2024 - October 2025) ColossusBets is a leading global provider of sports betting and lottery-style jackpot games, offering innovative features such as cash-out and syndicate betting.
 The platform is renowned for its engaging user experience and wide range of pool betting options across sports and esports.

 **Recent work:**